-242. Most surveys that provide data for ageing-related indicators are limited to individuals living in private households.
-As a consequence, many indicators, especially those on health and disability, may not fully represent older persons, many of whom live in institutions or residential settings different from a private household.
-In particular, it is likely that epidemiological indicators, such as the prevalence of poor physical and mental health and functional disability, will underestimate the true population values if based on population in private households only.

-243. About 60 per cent of countries cannot provide statistics on the institutionalized population for self-reported health, chronic illness or health problem, and psychological distress.
-On the other hand, countries that produce statistics on the indicator, years of life with disability, are able to provide breakdowns by institutionalization.
-Data on people living in institutions are not available for seven out of the ten proposed indicators, on average.
-It may be somewhat ironic that the population group that is known to have problems with health and independent living is often systematically excluded from most country data sources from which statistical indicators are generated.

-244. This problem is well documented in the context of the collection of health data, but it is certainly not limited to this type of data.
+- 247. Most surveys that provide data for ageing-related indicators are limited to individuals living in private households.
+As a consequence, many indicators, especially those on health and disability, may not fully represent older people, many of whom live in institutions or residential settings different from a private household.
+In particular, it is likely that epidemiological indicators, such as the prevalence of poor physical and mental health and functional disability, will underestimate the true population values if based on population in private households only. - 248.
+About 60 per cent of countries cannot provide statistics on the institutionalized population for self-reported health, chronic illness or health problem, and psychological distress.
+On the other hand, countries that produce statistics on the indicator years of life with disability are able to provide breakdowns by institutionalization.
+It may be somewhat ironic that the population group that is known to have problems with health and independent living is systematically excluded from most national data sources from which statistical indicators are generated.
+The proposed new framework regulation on European statistics relating to individuals and households also foresees covering private households only. - 249.
+This problem is well documented in the context of the collection of health data, but it is certainly not limited to this type of data.
 Indicators in the domain of social inclusion are also likely to be affected.
 Without surveys it is also difficult to estimate the range of limitations institutionalization sets on individual independence and how those limitations vary by health.
-In the case of health surveys, the European Commission set up a task force -The European Health Interview Survey (EHIS) task force No. IV - to discuss the problem in 2011.62 This chapter is partly based on their findings.
+In the case of health surveys, the European Commission set up a task force -The European Health Interview Survey (EHIS) task force No. IV to discuss the problem in 2011.
+This chapter is partly based on their findings.